Dafrok/if-emoji/README.md

 import ifEmoji from 'if-emoji'

 ifEmoji('蛤') // => false
-ifEmoji('🐸') // => If your system / browser supports this emoji character, the returned value will be true.
+ifEmoji('🐸') // => If your system / browser supports this emoji character correctly, the returned value will be true.
 ```